EvgenyNazarovs/Spending_tracker/README.md

 This is app runs on your local server, from your terminal.
 You must have Ruby, Sinatra, and PSQL installed on your computer.

-First, create a database on your machine called spending tracker.
-Create tables using db/spending_tracker.sql.
+First, create a database on your machine called spending tracker by typing in: createdb spending_tracker.

+Second, enter in your terminal from the root directory of the project

+psql -d spending_tracker -f db/spending_tracker.sql

+This should set up the database environment for the app.
+From now, you can access the app database by typing psql -d spending_tracker form anywhere on your computer.

-Second, navigate to the root directory of the project in your terminal and type in
+Finally, navigate to the root directory of the project in your terminal and type in

 ruby app.rb